glasnt/talks/2020_04_PyCon_Talk.podium/slides.md

 at the time of recording, postgres has the most contribution

 If you want your preferred database to have more support, help support it by writing the functionality :)

+Or even consider contributing to the databases themselves -- postgres and mysql and mariadb are all actively maintained open source projects, that are only as strong as their contributions.

 ---
 class: title
 # Databases hosting